 Have you ever heard someone totally overreact to something that isn’t a big deal?
 This can happen when a child is lying.
-Their words and reactions don’t match up with the situation.
-This can mean they know more of what’s going on and they are trying to defend themselves about something you may not even know about…yet!
+Her words and reactions don’t match up with the situation.
+This can mean she knows more of what’s going on and is trying to defend herself about something you may not even know about yet.

 For some kids, this will be acting super sweet in order to hide what has happened.
 For others, it can be unusual anger or even withdrawing from the family.
 Depending on what is normal for your child, this could mean that your child is trying to hide something.

 Similar to the last one, you will often see a child seem anxious and stressed when lying.
-They may fidget, blink rapidly, or have a change in breathing.
-These non-verbal clues combined with other clues can indicate that your child is lying.
+Kids may fidget, blink rapidly, or have a change in breathing.
+These nonverbal clues combined with other clues can indicate that your child is lying.

-Some kids can be great storytellers, so use your dad detective skills and figure out what facts are true.
-Ask questions that can weed out the story from the fact.
+Some kids can be great storytellers, so use your detective skills and figure out the facts.
+Ask questions that can weed out the fiction.
 Some kids may avoid giving details in order to maintain the lie.
 This is the tangled web people can get trapped in.
-When a story just doesn’t match, it’s a good idea to explore it more.
-Along with the moral issue of lying, here are the other challenges you will face raising a teen.
+When a story just doesn’t make sense, it’s a good idea to explore it more.

 Remember that each child is different and has different mannerisms.
-If you notice some or all of these traits, it doesn’t mean he is lying.
-But it does mean you shouldn’t ignore it and see what else is going on.
-The good news is that most teens prefer hands-on parenting.
+If you notice some or all of these traits, it doesn’t mean yours is lying.
+But it does mean you shouldn’t ignore it, and you should see if anything else is going on.

 Sound off: What is the funniest way your child has tried to cover up something?